Pupils at Holly Meadows School with Special Needs and Disabilities

 Children are assessed from their first term in Reception although they will not be aware of this.
 If any child has particular issues or problems we put a plan in place to give any extra support that may be needed and the class teacher will talk with the school’s Special Educational Needs Coordinator to see if there is any additional support or any referrals that are necessary.
 In the Autumn term we have meetings with parents after school to give you information about their first year and to answer any questions you may have.
 These meetings are held at least twice each year.

 For transfer to secondary school all children spend some time at their new school, and children with SEN-D will be given extra days to meet their particular needs and to meet support staff.
 Our teachers meet with the staff from each secondary school to discuss any particular issues.
-Any children on the SEN-D Register will have a review in the summer term before they leave where they can meet and talk to Secondary school staff.
-Both parents and the child will have the opportunity to discuss any concerns.
+Children identified with SEND will have a review in the summer term before they leave where they can meet and talk to Secondary school staff.
+Children and their families will have the opportunity to discuss any concerns.
 Future plans for all SEN-D students will be made with the advice and support of trained and informed staff at their secondary school or educational setting.

 Identifying children with a Special Educational Need or Disability

-- We always try to help parents at every stage but you can also get advice and information from Norfolk Parent Partnership, Woodside Road, Norwich, NR7 9QL Tel: 01603 704070 or you can contact via e-mail: firstname.lastname@example.org
+We always try to help parents at every stage but you can also get advice and information from SENDIASS: https://www.norfolksendiass.org.uk/

 Assessing your child